Building a Better Team

 3 Bona fide Tips: Handling Difficult People at Work

-Handling difficult people at work is an unfortunate part of life.
+Handling difficult people at work is an unfortunate yet unavoidable aspect of life.
 Whether you have a coworker who annoys you to death or one who goes out of their way to make your life harder, we’ve all got that one person at work that we can’t stand.

 When it comes to handling difficult people at work, there are a few things you can do to make your life easier.

-Here are 3 proven tips to consider if you constantly deal with people you can’t stand at work.
+Here are three proven tips to consider if you frequently encounter people you dislike at work.

 1. Take a look in the mirror.